-^{} using 7.15 barrels = 1 tonne
+\ using 7.15 barrels = 1 tonne

 - The Company, through Tethys Production Uzbekistan (õTPUö), owns a 100% contractor interest in the North Urtabulak PEC for the North Urtabulak Field, together with subsidiaries of Uzbekneftegaz (õUNGö).
 This field is located in southern Uzbekistan in the northern portion of the Amu Darya basin.
 The North Urtabulak PEC does not confer ownership of the North Urtabulak Field to TPU and no reserves or resources have been attributed to TPUøs interest under the North Urtabulak PEC to date. - Under the North Urtabulak PEC, the contractor receives 50% of all incremental production from each well from the North Urtabulak Field for the first three years of production, with the remaining 50% to be shared between the Uzbek State Partners.
-For the subsequent five years, the contractor receives 20%, and the Uzbek State Partners 80% of the same. - As at March 31, 2012, the Company was producing approximately 740 bopd (gross) from 14 wells under the North Urtabulak PEC.
-Part of the North Urtabulak Field lies under a zone of active salt movement which has had limited production in the past due to drilling difficulties. - In November 2011, the Company announced it had signed an MOU with UNG, establishing a programme for Tethys to obtain a new PEC on an existing oilfield in Uzbekistan ó the Chegara Group of fields.
-Currently the Field Development Plan (FDP) is being finalised after which the Feasibility Study (FS) will be finished with the results of this being inserted into the new PEC which is currently being negotiated with UNG.
-The Chegara Group of fields is located in the same geographical area as North Urtabulak.
-The
+For the subsequent five years, the contractor receives 20%, and the Uzbek State Partners 80% of the same. - As at June 30, 2012, the Company was producing approximately 700 bopd (gross), 170 bopd (net), from 14 wells under the North Urtabulak PEC, of which 12 were past their first three years of production.
+Part of the North Urtabulak Field lies under a zone of active salt movement which has had limited production in the past due to drilling difficulties.

-1 TPU is Tethys Production Uzbekistan, the Tethys subsidiary which holds the PEC.
+&lt;sup>1 TPU is Tethys Production Uzbekistan, the Tethys subsidiary which holds the PEC.
 Tethys Production Uzbekistan is the trading name of Baker Hughes (Cyprus) Limited.